mesh7/oli/README.md

 # oli
-A sass platform that helps you in completing multiple tasks in simple way.
+A SASS platform that helps you in completing multiple tasks in simple way.